klojang4j/klojang-check/README.md

 Check.that(numberOfChairs).is(positive()).is(lte(), 4).is(even());
 ```

-Note that this validation requires no additional unit tests, making your code easier to
+Note that this validation requires no additional unit tests.
+On the other hand, if you
-maintain.
-Code coverage analyzers would simply step over the above statement.
-On the other
-hand, if you would hand-code this check, it would look something like this:
+would hand-code this check, it would look something like this:

 ```java
 if(numberOfChairs <= 0 || numberOfChairs > 4 || numberOfChairs % 2 != 0) {